What is Computer Science?

 The School of Computer Science and Statistics at Trinity is recognised for establishing computer science as an academic discipline in Ireland.
 The School has earned a strong international reputation and has partnerships in education, research and industry across the globe.
 The School hosts three National Research Centres and continues to evolve and lead ground breaking research programmes.

-The School collaborates with leading employers and fosters innovation through its many successful start-up companies including Iona Technologies, Havok, Kore, Swrve, Quaternion Labs, LinguaBox, WiFi Guard, CipherApps, Haunted Planet Studios, Haptica, GLANTA, Tolerant Networks, Cara Health, X Communications Ltd, EmpowerTheUser, Insight Statistical Consulting, Xcelerit, Wripl and Emizar, SoapBox Labs, Good Travel Software, SilverCloud, Danalto, Volgrams and Data Chemist.
+The School collaborates with leading employers and fosters innovation through its many successful startups including Iona Technologies, Havok, Kore, Swrve, Quaternion Labs, LinguaBox, WiFi Guard, CipherApps, Haunted Planet Studios, Haptica, GLANTA, Tolerant Networks, Cara Health, X Communications Ltd, EmpowerTheUser, Insight Statistical Consulting, Xcelerit, Wripl and Emizar, SoapBox Labs, Good Travel Software, SilverCloud, Danalto, Volgrams and Data Chemist.

 Graduate skills and career opportunities

 Graduates from computer science are highly sought after and can expect to find employment anywhere in the world.
 Each year leading employers in the sector attend a special recruitment fair held at the School of Computer Science and Statistics which affords students an opportunity to chat informally regarding their career opportunities.
 Graduates find employment in almost every sector from communications and entertainment to manufacturing and transportation, government, healthcare, education and many more.
 Positions can be found within: design, testing, manufacturing, support and implementation, information systems, research and development, operations and management.
 Many graduates hold senior positions such as CTO and CIO.
-Others pursue careers in research to PhD and beyond.
-The School is proud of the entrepreneurial and academic success of its graduates.
+Others pursue careers in research to Ph.D. and beyond.

 Computer Science (Joint Honours combinations)

 The pathways available are Major with Minor, Joint Honours, and Single Honours Economics or Geography.